Nanny Tax Forms and Procedures: What Are They All About?

 What Are the Benefits of Paying Taxes?

-Peace of mind for you.
-You may think, if you're not running for office, you'll never get caught not paying taxes.
-But it happens more often than you'd think: "The most common way that people get in trouble for not paying these taxes is when your nanny tries to file for Medicare or Social Security at some point down the road," says Amy Torres, an attorney and nanny success coach at Empowering Resolutions.
-Adds King: "She'll have to declare what she earned in order to qualify."
-And when she lists you as an employer, you get investigated.
+- Peace of mind for you.
+You may think that if you're not running for office, you'll never get caught not paying taxes.
+But it happens more often than you'd think.
+"The most common way that people get in trouble for not paying these taxes is when your nanny tries to file for Medicare or Social Security at some point down the road," says Amy Torres, an attorney and nanny success coach.
+Adds Breedlove: "Or the nanny may have to file for unemployment benefits, at which point she'll have to list all the families she's worked for over the past several years."

-You don't want to get caught.
+- You don't want to get caught.
 If you get audited, go through a messy divorce or your nanny reports her income to the IRS (see above), your under-the-table payments can come back to haunt you -- in an expensive way.
-"You'll be responsible for all of your nanny's back taxes, plus interest," warns King.
-You may also be subject to penalty fines, the amount of which can vary substantially based on IRS analysis and the severity of the case.
+"You'll have to pay all the taxes you should have remitted in the past, including the Social Security and Medicare taxes that should have been withheld from the employee's pay," warns Breedlove.
+You may also be subject to large fines -- the amount of which can vary substantially based on IRS analysis and the severity of the case.
 "These fines are going up as the government is paying closer attention to household employees," notes Torres.
 And if you're a lawyer, doctor, or in another profession that is licensed by the state, you may face professional penalties or even lose your license.

 How Much Will I Have to Pay?